amadeus4dev/developer-guides/docs/resources/covid-19.md

 ```

 !!! information
-    the id is given by your first query which has been searched by others. the search by id was designed to target a specific area that you want to focus on.
+    **The id** is given by your first query which has been searched by others. the search by id was designed to target a specific area that you want to focus on.